 Against these goals, Hastings District Council considered the following options, applying a weighting to each:

-Based on this, Option E: A combination of commercial, community and educational use most closely aligns with the project's goals and is council's preferred option for the future of the Municipal Building.
-This option also aligns with the available funding for the project already set aside within council budgets and debt forecasts, and has been the subject of previous community engagement.
+Option E: A combination of commercial, community and educational use most closely aligns with the project's goals and is Council's preferred option for the future of the Municipal Building.
+This option also aligns with the available funding for the project already set aside within Council budgets and debt forecasts, and has been the subject of previous community engagement.

 In this mixed-use model, possible uses for the Municipal Building could include: